CPU Scheduling Algorithms in OS: Complete Guide

 What are CPU Scheduling Algorithms in OS?

 In a multitasking operating system, several programs (called processes) want to use the CPU at the same time.
-However, since the CPU can only handle one process at a time, the operating system scheduling algorithms need a way to decide which process gets to run next.
+However, since the CPU can only handle one process at a time, the operating system needs a way to decide which process gets to run next.
 This decision-making is handled by CPU scheduling algorithms.

 CPU scheduling algorithms in OS are rules or strategies used by the system's scheduler to manage the order in which processes are allowed to use the CPU.
 The aim is to make the system efficient, responsive, and fair.